ALinuxPerson/try-drop/README.md

 }
 ```

+We must adapt it because implementing `TryDrop` doesn't also implement `Drop` with your type.
+This is due to the orphan
+rules and the fact that `Drop` can only be implemented for structs, enums, and unions, but not generics.
+With this, if
-With this, if dropping `Foo` fails, it will automatically print the error to standard error.
+dropping `Foo` fails, it will automatically print the error to standard error.

 ## For Servers
 ...where servers mean how to handle the drop errors (also means drop strategies),